mohaaw/studio/README.md

 ## Design Philosophy

-TechShop Manager Pro is built upon a robust and thoughtful design philosophy focused on providing a powerful, intuitive, and scalable solution for managing second-hand electronics businesses.
+CoreSync Pro is built upon a robust and thoughtful design philosophy focused on providing a powerful, intuitive, and scalable solution for managing second-hand electronics businesses.
 Key principles include:

 *   **Efficiency and Streamlining**: Automating and simplifying complex workflows to reduce manual effort and increase operational efficiency.

-TechShop Manager is built with a focus on **simplicity, efficiency, and intelligence**.
+CoreSync is built with a focus on **simplicity, efficiency, and intelligence**.
 The design principles guiding this application include:

 *   **User-Centric Interface**: Prioritizing a clean, intuitive, and easy-to-navigate user interface that minimizes training time and maximizes productivity for store employees.
 *   **Data-Driven Decisions**: Providing powerful analytics and reporting tools to empower store owners and managers to make informed business decisions based on real-time data.